-Biosis Pty Ltd was commissioned by MAB Corporation to prepare a Management Plan for the reach of Edgars Creek within Alliance Business Park at 275 O'Herns Road, Epping.
-The site is proposed to be developed into an industrial estate.
+Biosis Pty Ltd was commissioned by MAB Corporation (MAB) to prepare a Management Plan for the reach of Edgars Creek within 165 - 195 O'Herns Road, Epping.
+The property is proposed to be developed into an industrial estate.

 The priority for the management of this section of Edgars Creek will be to maintain habitat corridor suitable for the movement of Growling Grass Frog Litoria raniformis.
 Edgars Creek is recognised as an important dispersal corridor for Growling Grass Frog (GGF) in the Epping area and it is important that habitat connectivity is maintained along its length to link populations upstream and downstream of the study area.